NeelyAnne/client-Amazin/README.md

 ## **My Personal Contribution:**

-My contribution to the Amazin application was the comparison grid chart that allows users to compare models of the same brand in oredr to choose the best product.
-This allows the users to compare things like price, color options, size, luxury, and a multitude of different categories that vary between differnt types of products.
-This table was created using Google's Material UI for React with mapping altercations to get the information to present in the correct order.
-A picture of the table for the first product has been included below.
+My contribution to the Amazin application was the comparison grid chart that allows users to compare models of the same brand in order to choose the best product.
+This allows the users to compare things like price, color options, size, luxury, and a multitude of different categories that vary between different types of products.
+This table was created using Google's Material UI for React with mapping alterations to get the information to present in the correct order.
+A picture of the table for a microwave product has been included below.

 ![alt text](https://github.com/NeelyAnne/client-Amazin/blob/master/public/images/grid.png "Comparison Grid Photo")